up1/course-introduction-docker/workshop-online/docker-compose/readme.md

   * Database server with MySQL
     * Initial data in database

-Build Docker image of Database with MySQL
+Build and start with Docker compose
 ```
 cd
 docker-compose build